Structural and chemical disorder in Ni$_2$MnGa Heusler alloy investigated by nuclear magnetic resonance: results and discussion

-A similar effect of structural perturbation is found in structures with two antiphase boundaries, where \mn at the boundary is again impacted the most and the effect decreases rapidly with increasing distance.
-However, the structure with a single antiphase boundary (APB1) behaves differently and \mn that form the boundary have positive frequency shift.
-This is due to the fact that the local environment of this resonating \mn is almost identical to that of Mn$_\mathrm{Mn}$ n.n.\ in Mn$\leftrightarrow$Ga, i.e., one Mn and five Ga in the second shell, but there is a difference in the orientation of the magnetic moment of this neighboring Mn, which induces an opposite contribution to the hyperfine field $B^\mathrm{4s}_\mathrm{Fermi}$.
+In contrast, the structure with a single antiphase boundary (APB1) behaves differently and \mn atoms that form the boundary have positive frequency shift (Table~\ref{tab:calc}).
+In the single antiphase boundary the local environment of resonating \mn is almost identical to that of Mn$_\mathrm{Mn}$ n.n.\ in Mn$\leftrightarrow$Ga, i.e., one Mn and five Ga in the second shell, but there is a difference in the orientation of the magnetic moment of this neighboring Mn, which induces an opposite contribution to the hyperfine field $B^\mathrm{4s}_\mathrm{Fermi}$.
 In Mn$\leftrightarrow$Ga the antisite Mn$_\mathrm{Ga}$ is antiferromagnetically coupled to its n.n.\ Mn$_\mathrm{Mn}$, in the case of an antiphase boundary, the Mn atoms that form the defect have their moments parallel.
-The calculated difference between single APB and thick APB region separated by two APBs is significant for the interpretation of NMR spectra.
 In addition, the healing length of APB is relatively short: already the nearest Mn neighbors have their hyperfine fields very close to the bulk-like \mn.
+The difference between single APB and thick APB region separated by two APBs is significant for the interpretation of NMR spectra as positive frequency shift was not observed in the NMR spectra.
+Moreover, the calculation demonstrated that the single boundary exhibit large excess energy. \cite{zemen2025}